Real-time updates | Coronavirus in Georgia

 Key Facts:

-- There have been 6,227 total patients hospitalized in Georgia during the pandemic, according to the Department of Public Health's cumulative total.
-Over the last 14 days, the average daily increase in new patients was 94.71.
-Over the previous 14-day period, the average daily increase in new patients was 118.86.
+- There have been 6,308 total patients hospitalized in Georgia during the pandemic, according to the Department of Public Health's cumulative total.
+Over the last 14 days, the average daily increase in new patients was 80.14

+- Over the previous 14-day period, the average daily increase in new patients was 140.29.

 - Gov. Brian Kemp's statewide shelter-in-place order expired at midnight on April 30.
 However, his order for the elderly and medically-fragile remains in effect until June 12.